The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Data availability

 \section{Data availability}

 Data files are stored as CSV files.
 Processed data used for both the main and supplementary analyses can be found at: \href{https://github.com/atomashevic/face-of-populism}{https://github.com/atomashevic/face-of-populism}.
 Repository contains a CSV file with a list of URLs of all YouTube videos used in the analysis as well as Python code that can be used to reproduce the CSV files with processed data.
-CSV file extracted from GPS data is available in the repistory and the original GPS dataset is available at: \href{https://dataverse.harvard.edu/dataverse/GlobalPartySurvey}{https://dataverse.harvard.edu/dataverse/GlobalPartySurvey}.
+Code used for image annotation and the resulting dataset can be found at: \href{https://github.com/atomashevic/fop-annotation}{https://github.com/atomashevic/fop-annotation}.